manmanmano/IT_infrastructure/backup_restore.md

-# Install and configure the infrastructure with Ansible:
+# INSTALL AND CONFIGURE THE INFRASTRUCTURE WITH ANSIBLE:

 ### !!!
-THIS MUST BE DONE ON OUR LOCAL MACHINE !!!
+THIS MUST BE DONE ON OUR LOCAL MACHINE BEFORE DATA RESTORATION !!!

     ansible-playbook infra.yaml

 # MYSQL DATA RESTORATION

 ### !!!
 THE FOLLOWING COMMANDS MUST BE EXECUTED ON MYSQL MASTER MACHINE !!!
 The default master machine is manmanmano-2, so be sure to execute these commands there.

 Before starting clean everything from the /home/backup/restore directory with the following commands: